cambragol/advent-of-the-trinity/about.md

                 Cloth Map
             </figcaption>
             <p>
-The cloth map was ubiquitous in the Ultima series, and Quest of the Avatar was no exception.
+The cloth map was ubiquitous in the 80s RPG series, and Quest of the Avatar was no exception.
 So Threat of the Trinity should include one too.
 A new map for the addon, which will expand ever so slightly on the original, add some missing features, and take its place in the pantheon.
           </p>